Back to Reference

 What is an RFI?

-A request for Information is a formal document that businesses use to gather information from potential vendors about specific products or services.
+A Request for Information (RFI) is a formal procurement document that businesses use to gather preliminary information from potential vendors about their capabilities, products, or services before making purchasing decisions.

 By sending RFIs to prospective sellers, you can better understand what's available in the market, including expertise, capabilities, experience levels, and more.